 Learn how to sew a pocket of any shape to add style and functionality to any garment.
-Last tutorial we learned how to clip corners and curves.
-What better way to put this into practice than learning how to sew a pocket and making some lined patch pockets!
+Last tutorial, we learned how to clip corners and curves.
+What better way to put this into practice than learning about sewing pockets and making some lined patch pockets!

-How to Sew a Pocket
+How to Sew a Pocket Tutorial

-I love pockets.
-Besides being functional, they add color and interest to clothing and are always a fashion favorite.
 Today we will learn how to sew a pocket and make a lined patch pocket of almost any shape you can imagine.
-The best part of making patch pockets is that they are easy and the inside doesn't fray in the wash.
+The best part of making patch pockets is that they are easy, and the inside doesn't fray in the wash.
 You can add them to a finished garment in your cupboard or add them to your latest sewing project.

-More Pocket Tutorials
+More Pocket Sewing Tutorials

-This tutorial shows you how to make a patch pocket but there are other types of pockets you may like to make.
+This tutorial shows you how to make a patch pocket, but there are other types of pockets you may like to make.

-Bag Pockets Types of Pockets Inseam Pocket
+- Types of Pockets

 How to Make a Pocket - Instructions

-Step 1 - Make the Pattern
+Step 1 - Make the Pocket Pattern Template

 Step 2 - Add the Seam Allowance